dvelkow/barebones_numpy_neural_network/README.md

 - The impact of different activation functions on network performance and training dynamics
 - Why we need activation functions
-- The impact of different activation functions on network performance and training dynamics The importance of proper weight initialization in preventing issues like vanishing/exploding gradients How regularization techniques help in reducing overfitting and improving generalization The trade-offs between batch size, learning rate, and convergence speed in gradient descent
+- The impact of different activation functions on network performance and training dynamics

 ## Future Ideas

 - Add more activation functions
-- Maybe tackle some complex dataset with it
+- Maybe tackle some complex datasets with it